jennomics/WorkflowPaper/Genome Assembly and Annotation.md

     less marker_summary.txt

 The DNGNGWU0001-00040 markers represent 37 highly conserved bacterial genes, if one is missing it won't show up as a zero, it is necessary to manually verify the list.
 Most of the genes should only appear once.
 An occasional 2 is fine, but if all/a majority of the genes appear twice or even three times you have most likely sequenced multiple bacteria together.
-Additionally check to make sure there is no 18S RNA (at the top of the list) to ensure your sample has not been contaminated with a eukaryotes (e.g. yeast).
+Additionally check to make sure there is no 18S RNA (at the top of the list) to ensure your sample has not been contaminated with a eukaryote (e.g. yeast).

 Important Note: Markers 4, 8 and 38 are no longer included in the Phylosift analysis so do not be concerned if they are not listed.